 A great way to make use of battered and broken instruments that you can’t bring yourself to part with.

-This is one of the very ‘different’ man cave ideas but if rustic and old skulls are your vibe then this look might be something that you want to explore.
+It’s a different look for a man cave idea but if rustic, rock’n’roll, and old skulls are your vibe then a Wild Wild West theme might be something that you want to explore.

 Man cave seating